PAGES IN THIS SECTION

 I look to involve myself fully in every aspect of Barlow House, creating a home away from home atmosphere for the boys.
-Mr Connellan has been appointed as Assistant House Master, and will be assisted by an excellent team of student staff.
 With no less than ten staff actively involved in your son’s welfare, you can rest assured that the needs of the boys are fully catered for.

 I invite you to contact me at any time regarding Barlow House.
 We welcome and encourage trial boarding at any stage of the year; a minimum of a week’s trial period is ideal.

 Barlow House Master

-Boarders arrive on the Sunday evenings between 6-7pm in civvies, and these civvies will be worn again on the Friday, when they return home.
-He should already have had supper on the Sunday evening as the kitchen is closed until Monday morning.
-All meals are eaten in the dining room on Newlands Road side, with all lunches and snacks supplied by the kitchen.
+Boarders arrive on the Sunday evenings between 18:00 and 19:00 in civvies, and these civvies will be worn again on the Friday, when they return home.
+The boys should already have had supper on the Sunday evening as the school kitchen is closed until Monday morning.

 Evening Prep is an important part of the day.
-The boys will do an hour of prep after supper in the school hall, supervised by the duty staff.
+The boys will do an hour of homework after supper, supervised by the staff on duty.

-Cell phones are permitted, though they are locked away during the day and boys may access these after prep.
+Cell phones are permitted, although they are locked away during the day and boys may access these after having done their homework.
 Any tuck or treats will also be locked in this cupboard.